Position Lifecycle

 <mark style="color:$info;">If the user accepts, the front-end submits an execute call.
 Multiply executes the hedge on the external venue first.</mark>

-* <mark style="color:$info;">Only if the hedge fills within slippage bounds is the position created, user collateral is locked, and the synthetic leveraged exposure is established.</mark>
+* <mark style="color:$info;">Only if the hedge fills within slippage bounds is the position created, user collateral is locked, and the leveraged exposure is established.</mark>

 * <mark style="color:$info;">If the hedge fails or slippage exceeds bounds, the order is rejected and no position is created.</mark>